tscar43/tscar43.github.io/docs/Prompting-AI-Effectively-and-Ethically.md

 Further information on ethical prompt writing is available on [Arkansas State University's guide](https://libguides.astate.edu/ai/home) to using AI in academic settings.

->[!Important]
+!!! failure "Important"

->Be sure to consult your own university's policies on generative AI use to ensure that you are using AI ethically.
+    Be sure to consult your own university's policies on generative AI use to ensure that you are using AI ethically.